Generic name: alvimopan

-To enroll in the E.A.S.E.
-Program, an authorized hospital representative must acknowledge that:
+To enroll in the Alvimopan REMS Program, an authorized hospital representative must acknowledge that:

 - hospital staff who prescribe, dispense, or administer Entereg have been provided the educational materials on the need to limit use of Entereg to short-term, inpatient use;

 - patients will not receive more than 15 doses of Entereg; and

 - Entereg will not be dispensed to patients after they have been discharged from the hospital.

-Patients recently exposed to opioids are expected to be more sensitive to the effects of μ-opioid receptor antagonists, such as Entereg.
+Patients recently exposed to opioids are expected to be more sensitive to the effects of mu-opioid receptor antagonists, such as Entereg.
 Since Entereg acts peripherally, clinical signs and symptoms of increased sensitivity would be related to the gastrointestinal tract (e.g., abdominal pain, nausea and vomiting, diarrhea).
 Patients receiving more than 3 doses of an opioid within the week prior to surgery were not studied in the postoperative ileus clinical trials.
 Therefore, if Entereg is administered to these patients, they should be monitored for gastrointestinal adverse reactions.
-Entereg is contraindicated in patients who have taken therapeutic doses of opioids for more than 7 consecutive days immediately prior to taking Entereg.
+Entereg is contraindicated in patients who have taken therapeutic doses of opioids for more than 7 consecutive days immediately prior to taking Entereg [see Contraindications (4)].

 End-Stage Renal Disease

 No studies have been conducted in patients with end-stage renal disease.
 Entereg is not recommended for use in these patients [see Use in Specific Populations (8.7)].